-Botulism is an illness that can happen when a person’s body ingest toxins from a bacteria called Clostridium botulinum.
+Infant botulism is an illness that can happen when the baby’s body ingest toxins from a bacteria called Clostridium botulinum.
 It is an illness that poses serious threats, especially among young babies, as those who have contracted the disease may not recover fully.

 The condition can be frightening because it can cause muscle weakness and breathing problems.